grpc/proposal/A55-stateful-session-affinity.md

 the `“xds_cluster_impl”` policy where it is used to create the additional child policy as described below.

+Also note that [common_lb_config][] field is incompatible with the new [load_balancing_policy][] field used for custom LB policies which means custom LB policies and stateful session affinity features will be incompatible with each other.
+This will need to be fixed eventually to be able to use these two features together.

 ### `CookieBasedStatefulSessionFilter` Processing

 A channel configured for stateful session affinity will have the